manthanmk66/SDM-AWS/Cdac Online Assesment.md

 Timer for exam must be shown on Top right corner.It will start when student begin their exam.

+Online proctoring must be there throughout the exam.

+Government document verification system must be there to verify the identity of students.

 ## NonFunctional Requirement:

 #### Performance and scalability: How fast does the system return results?
 How much will this performance change with higher workloads?